What is Sensitive Data Governance?

 - Allows you to locate end-user data that has violated a compliance policy.

 - Lets you generate a non-compliance report and view the visual representation to indicate adherence to compliance regulations in your company.
-For more information, see Non-Compliance File Report and Non-Compliance Email Report.
+For more information, see Non-Compliant File Report and Non-Compliant Email Report.

 - inSync scans the data for violations once a day and reports violations on the latest version of a file or email .

-- inSync Compliance scans the following archive file types: *.zip, *.tar, *.tar.gz, *.tar.bz2.
+- Sensitive Data Governance scans the following archive file types: *.zip, *.tar, *.tar.gz, *.tar.bz2.
 However, you must enable scanning of archive files from Compliance Settings.
 For more information, see Modify Compliance Settings.

 What are the benefits?

-- Centralized Compliance Dashboard: The Compliance Dashboard provides an easily navigable federated view by file name, modified on, user ID, sensitive data matched, and policy violated.
+- Centralized Sensitive Data Governance Dashboard: The Sensitive Data Governance Dashboard provides an easily navigable federated view by file name, modified on, user ID, sensitive data matched, and policy violated.
 This dashboard lets you quickly access and track compliance violations.

-- Non-compliance reporting: You can subscribe to the non-compliance reports, which are automatically generated and emailed to subscribers when potential data risks are discovered.
+- Non-compliance reporting: You can subscribe to the non-compliant reports, which are automatically generated and emailed to subscribers when potential data risks are discovered.